-The Plan's administrative expenses are paid by either the Plan or VF, as provided by the Plan document.
+The Plan's administrative expenses are paid by either the Plan or VF, as provided by the plan document.
 Expenses paid by VF are excluded from these financial statements.
 Certain administrative functions are performed by employees of the Company.
 No such employee receives compensation from the Plan.
 Expenses relating to specific participant transactions (notes receivable from participants and distributions) are charged directly to the participant's account.
 Investment management fees are recorded net of appreciation in the fair value of investments in the statement of changes in net assets available for benefits.
+Refer to Note E for discussion of all other expenses paid by plan assets.